Rigidity of Homogeneous Gradient Soliton Metrics and Related Equations

 \begin{proof} If $\mathrm{dim}(W)=1$, then we obtain a one-dimensional extension by Theorem \ref{Thm:Wdim1}.
-If $\mathrm{dim}(W)>2$ or $\mathrm{dim}(W)=2$ with $M$ being simply connected and the space does not have constant curvature, then from Theorem \ref{Thm:WPR} we obtain the warped product splitting $M=B\times_{u}F$ and we have that all $w$ are of the form $w(x,y)=u(x)v(y)$.
+Assume $M$ is not a space of constant curvature.
+Then, if $\mathrm{dim}(W)>2$ or if $M$ is simply connected and $\mathrm{dim}(W)=2$, then from Theorem \ref{Thm:WPR} we obtain the warped product splitting $M=B\times_{u}F$ and we have that all $w$ are of the form $w(x,y)=u(x)v(y)$.
 First we want to show that $u>0$.
 To see this suppose that $u(x_{0})=0$ for some $x_{0}$, then $w(x_{0},y)=u(x_{0})v(y)=0$, so there is a singular point where all functions in $w$ vanish.
 But since $G$ acts on $W$ and is transitive this would imply that all functions in $W$ are zero, a contradiction.

 Next we observe that $G$ respects the splitting $M=B\times_{u}F$.
 In fact, the tangent distributions to the leaves $\{b\}\times F$ are given by $\mathcal{F}=\{\nabla w\mid w\in W_{p}\}$ where $W_{p}=\{w\in W\mid w(p)=0\}$.
 Since $G$ preserves $W$ it must also preserve $\mathcal{F}$ as well as the orthogonal distribution.